indiana-university/rivet-icons/README.md

 ## Load icons

-You can load the icon set in three ways:
+Load the icon set in three ways:

 1. Link to `rivet-icons.js`.
 1. Embed `rivet-icons.html` in the page.